 Why would you work at a labor job for such low pay when you could do another kind of labor job and make two days salary in two hours?

-I never even showed up for work at Jack’s because it made no business sense to me.
-I knew I needed something steady to be able to save that kind of money but it wasn’t going to happen working for someone else at minimum wage!
+I never even showed up for work at Jack’s because it didn’t make good business sense to me.
+I knew I needed something steady to be able to save that kind of money, but it wasn’t going to happen at minimum wage.

-If I could get two steady housecleaning jobs per week, that would match the weekly income I would’ve had at Jack’s but would only take about 4 hours a week.
+If I could get two steady housecleaning jobs per week, that would match the weekly income I would’ve had at Jack’s.
+The best perk, I would only have to work about 4 hours a week to make it.

-And, THAT is where my entrepreneurial spirit began.
+THAT is where my entrepreneurial spirit began.

-At fifteen I was determined to make it without having to labor for the man.
+At fifteen I was determined to make it without having to work for minimum wage.
 By the time I was twenty-five, I had a small LLC and employees.

-Worked my way up to a little over $100,000 a year.
+Over the course of about ten years, I worked my way up to a little over $100,000 a year.
 I worked hard to make that kind of money but found the secret to not having to work so hard was hiring employees.

 Even as a self-employed person, the best perk is getting to be the boss, setting your own schedule, and doing your own thing.